Skip to Main Content

 Benefits of open data and data reuse

 Making research data open and reusable, and reusing and benefiting from existing datasets, are the fundamental motives of open data.
-The FAIR data principles can be formularized as “Findable + Accessible + Interoperable = Reusable.”
-The openness and reuse of research data:
+The openness and reuse of research data can:

-• Increases the visibility and impact of your research.
+• increase the visibility and impact of your research,

-• Speeds up the adoption of your research findings and the creation of innovations.
+• speed up the adoption of your research findings and creation of innovations,

-• Facilitates disciplinary and interdisciplinary collaboration, both within the scientific community and in the wider social circle.
+• facilitate disciplinary and interdisciplinary collaboration, both within the scientific community and in the wider social circle,

-• Improves knowledge sharing, and increases the transparency and reliability of science, both empowering and democratizing science.
+• improve knowledge sharing, and increase the transparency and reliability of science, both empowering and democratizing science,

-• Reusing published data from previous studies not only saves time and resources in data production,
+• save time and resources in data production, and

-• but also improves data repeatability and verifiability, research reproducibility, and the reliability of research outputs.
+• improve data repeatability and verifiability, research reproducibility, and the reliability of research outputs.

 More information about the benefits of open data, see: